-Study Treatment Name: Imsidolimab (ANB019) Anti-interleukin 36 receptor monoclonal antibody Placebo For SC injections, imsidolimab and placebo should be prepared by drawing up the required dosing volume into suitable sized syringe and attaching a dosing needle.
-No further dilution is required.
+Study Treatment Name: Imsidolimab (ANB019) Anti-interleukin 36 receptor monoclonal antibody Placebo dilution is required.
 Syringes should be covered in tape by an unblinded pharmacist to obscure color and volume.
 The preferred anatomical site of SC administration is the abdomen; however, the injection may be made in the upper arm, if needed.
-A 30-minute observation period should be included after the first dose administered.
+A 30-minute observation period should be included after each SC dose administered.
 The same anatomical site should be used throughout the entire study for a given subject (ie, do not administer one dose into the upper arm and at a subsequent visit or dose, administer the next dose into the abdomen).
 Subsequent doses should be rotated within an anatomical site (ie, if the upper left abdominal quadrant is used as the initial site of administration, then the next administration at a subsequent visit should be rotated to the upper right quadrant).
 Subcutaneous injections should not be given into moles, scars, tattoos, or areas where the skin is tender, bruised, red, hard, or not intact.
 Prior to SC needle insertion, the skin will be pinched between the thumb and index finger to separate the subcutaneous layer from the muscle.
-The needle is to be injected at a 90-degree angle to the fat pad.
+The needle is to be injected at a 45- to 90-degree angle to the skin.
 The plunger will be pressed gently until the entire dose is delivered to the SC space and the needle will be held in place (fully depressed) for 10 seconds after the injection is administered.
 The needle will be removed and then the skin pinch released; any leakage or backflow of fluid from the administration site onto the surface of the skin will be noted and documented in the eCRF.
 The site of administration is NOT to be massaged by either the clinic staff or by the subject for at least 60 minutes after drug administration.